 - The Japanese Garden, St Mawgan, Cornwall

 Founded in 1993, the Japanese Garden Society (JGS) brings together people interested in the gardens of Japan and Japanese gardens in the UK.
 Members enjoy garden visits, a journal, newsletter and workshops and talks.

 The Japanese Garden Society’s publication ‘Visions of Paradise’ is based on the society’s exhibition ‘Visions of Paradise – the Japanese Garden in the UK’, with contents covering the style and design of gardens in Japan; the history and development of gardens in the UK; ‘Cultural Borrowing’; and a list of gardens open to the public in the UK.

-An hounourable mention should be given to the website GreatBritishGardens.co.uk – which offers a good round up of their favourite 15 Japanese gardens in the UK.
+An honourable mention should be given to the website GreatBritishGardens.co.uk – which offers a nice round up of their favourite 15 Japanese gardens in the UK.

 Love Japanese gardens?
 You might like this article too:

 Learning the Japanese language?
 Did you know JapaneseLondon.com connects learners with 1-1 native-speaking private Japanese tutors, online & right here in London?
 Learn more here.